-Apple’s iOS 7 is out and the temptation to snag the software update immediately is hard to resist.
+Apple’s iOS 7 upgrades are out and the temptation to snag the software update immediately is hard to resist.
 But you may want to do some research before you make the switch, because there’s no going back.

 The complete redesign of the interface at first looks cool and high-tech.
 The interface icons appear to float over the background, giving the control center a 3-D effect.
 Zooming animations fly in and out when navigating through quick-access tools.
 Browser windows open in Safari are now vertically scrolling rectangular cards and not limited to just 8.